Chapter 9: Environmental Politics, Global Sustainability, and Cute Robots

 9.3: Sustainability, Green Economy, and Degrowth

-The world we live in today faces a critical challenge: how to balance economic growth with the health of our planet.
+In the previous unit on economic security, we learned about the importance of development to the well being of humans.
+Yet, the world we live in today faces a critical challenge: how to balance economic growth with the health of our planet.
 Is it even possible?
 This is where enters the picture, acting as a guiding principle for development that meets the needs of the present without jeopardizing the ability of future generations to thrive.
 Within political science, sustainability isn’t just about ecological balance; it’s about managing competing interests between nations, industries, and communities in a way that creates a fair and livable future for everyone.
 The film Wall-E paints a stark picture of what happens when sustainability is ignored—a world consumed by waste, overconsumption, and ecological collapse.
 The grim visual of a lifeless, polluted Earth in the movie underscores the importance of adopting sustainable practices before it is too late.
 By examining a circular economy, green economy, and degrowth, this section will explore three competing visions for a more sustainable future, highlighting how sustainability is not just an idealistic goal but a practical, political, and economic necessity.
 These interconnected ideas also highlight how global cooperation and systemic change are crucial in preventing the dystopian scenarios depicted in Wall-E.

 Chart depicting linear versus circular economies.